GMP for cosmetics

 Well pay attention because, although everybody can make homemade cosmetic products for them, their family and their friends, it’s a completely different story when you wish to sell them.

-Your products indeed have to be compliant and regulatory… and this process firstly starts with the GMP.
+Your products indeed have to be compliant and regulatory… and this process firstly starts with the GMP for cosmetics.

 GMP stands for : Good Manufacturing Practices.
 A very important and delicate matter in the manufacturing cosmetic industry.